ForgoneReality/invictus/README.md

 - Level 2 Intro Cutdown
 - Tutorial
 - Shop should show current balance
-- Fix Preloading Screen Description Color
+- Fix Preloading Screen Description Size
 - Skills
+- Settings
+- Pause Game

+LATER:
+- Upgrade background: planets, nebulas, etc. -> MORE IMPORTANT THAN IT SEEMS
 - Fix Yellow Ship...
 Looks out-of-place.
 Darken and edit
 - Recolor some ships
-- Game Over Screen
-- Settings

-LATER:
-- Upgrade background: planets, nebulas, etc. -> MORE IMPORTANT THAN IT SEEMS
-- Drawing off-screen ships (slightly off atm)
+- Drawing off-screen ships (slightly off atm) (boss should be able to shoot off-screen)
 - Shop should have upgrade-ship option
 - Shop should have back button
 - Load Game